Elizabeth-Yorke/Great_Reads/README.md

 ### Existing Features

 Special features of this website:
-- One
-- Two
-- Three
+- Users are able to create and upload their own book reviews to the relational database.
+- Users are able to edit and delete their own book reviews in the relational database.
+- Users are able to find and read book reviews that are already on the relational database.
+- Users are able to upvote and comment on book reviews that are already on the relational database.

 ### Future Features

 Features I would like to add to this website:
-- One
-- Two
-- Three
+- Links to websites selling each book that is reviewed, such that the site owner could conceivably earn money from people looking to buy the books.

 ## Technologies Used

-- [HTML](https://en.wikipedia.org/wiki/HTML) used for the main site content.
+- [HTML](https://en.wikipedia.org/wiki/HTML) programming language used for the front end.
+- [CSS](https://en.wikipedia.org/wiki/CSS) programming language used for the front end.
+- [JavaScript](https://en.wikipedia.org/wiki/JavaScript) programming language used for front end functionality.
+- [Python](https://en.wikipedia.org/wiki/Python_(programming_language)) programming language used for back end functionality.
+- [Flask](https://en.wikipedia.org/wiki/Flask_(web_framework)) a Python framework used for back end functionality.
+- [PostgreSQL](https://en.wikipedia.org/wiki/PostgreSQL) relationational database management system used for managing the databases.
+- [Git](https://en.wikipedia.org/wiki/Git) version control system used for version control.
-- [CSS](https://en.wikipedia.org/wiki/CSS) used for the main site design and layout.
+- [Materialize](https://materializecss.com/) css and javaScript framework used for complex components such as the main navigation menu.

 ## Tools Used